 - Trained staff will assess the children’s level of speech, language and communication through the Wellcomm Screening Programme.

-- Through observation and record keeping, together with parents, we are able to monitor the progress and needs of each child.
+- Through observation and assessment, together with parents, we are able to monitor the progress and needs of each child.

-- For those children with a severe and complex learning disability the Early Support Learning Journal can be used.
+- For those children with a severe and complex learning disability an Early Support Learning Journal may be used.

 What support do we have for parents?

 - The teacher or key person is available on a regular basis to discuss any worries or concerns.

 - The SENCO can meet with you and individual appointments can be made.

 How is the school accessible for children with SEND?

 · The school is fully accessible to all children.